har-in-air/FPGA_STEREO_CROSSOVER/README.md

 <img src="prototype_fpga.jpg" />

-When testing crossover at Fc=3300Hz, the sub-woofers are disconnected and the amplifiers drive the mid-woofers and tweeters.
+When testing the crossover at Fc=3400Hz, the sub-woofers are disconnected.
+The TAS5753MD amplifiers drive the mid-woofers and tweeters.

-When testing crossover at Fc=330Hz, I use a passive LC crossover for the mid-woofer and tweeters, and the amplifiers drive the sub-woofer and LC crossover.
+When testing the crossover at Fc=330Hz, I use a passive LC crossover circuit to drive the mid-woofer and tweeters.
+The TAS5753MD amplifiers drive the sub-woofers and LC crossover inputs.

 <img src="prototype_speakers.jpg" />